spierala/mini-rx-store/README.md

     }));
 }
 ```

-Do you need to update the new state based on the current state?
-`setState` accepts a callback function which gives you access to the current state.

 For better logging in the JS Console / Redux Dev Tools you can provide an optional name to the `setState` function:

 ```ts